FrankLiu007/SeisDQ/README.md

 - [ ] It is difficult to maintain the code.
   >
 - [ ] The codes above are similar.
-  > They all contains travel time calculation, data application, data preprocess ( convert to proper format, add header information et.,)
+  > They all contains travel time calculation, data application, data preprocess ( convert to proper format, add header information etc.)

 At last, I decided to refactor the code.